Eschatologue/CM_wiki/docs/class/cleric/index.md

 Whenever that number increases, choose additional spells from the Cleric spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.

-For example, if you’re a 3rd-level Cleric, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
+For example, if you're a 3rd-level Cleric, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.

-If another Cleric feature gives spells that you always have prepared, those spells don’t count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Cleric feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

 ### Changing Your Prepared Spells